craigceleste/qarally/README.md

 1. Edit the source code in the `/app` directory
    * Consider using a "simple" text editor like [Sublime].
 Visual Studio has a tendency to leave extra files in the project.
 If you do use Visual Studio, figure out what those files are and add them to the `.gitignore` file in the root of the project.

+1. Push to git when you're ready
+   * Please run `grunt` and that all the jshint, unit tests, etc pass before checking in.
+   * When you do push changes to github, [travis-ci.org] will be notified of the change, and it will do a build.
+This is a continuous integration server.
+Travis will look at the .travis.yml file in the root of the site for configuration.
+   * TODO: distribution from travis is not configured yet.
+I am hoping to push the `/dist` to an FTP site for a staging area.

 [Google Chrome]:https://www.google.com/intl/en_uk/chrome/browser/